Hyman J. Warsager: Service in U.S. Army Air Forces Silk Screen Unit

-Decorative Glassware Company
+Ceraglass – decorative glassware company

 In 1940 Warsager and Velonis started a commercial company by building on their screen printing skills and experience.
 They called the company Ceraglass, with ‘cera’ referring to ceramic.
 The business had its beginnings in a chance encounter, as noted in various sources.
 Ceraglass evolved from their previous endeavor, Creative Printmakers Group, which they had started with several other artists.
 Along with the work of numerous artists, Creative Printmakers printed holiday cards for the Metropolitan Museum of Art.
 A cosmetics manufacturer spotted Warsager’s and Velonis' work and then visited them at the studio they shared, where he inquired whether the silk-screen process with which they were expert could be used on glass to produce an attractive bottle for a men’s shaving lotion.
 He persuaded them to decorate cosmetic containers.

 Encouraged by the success of that side venture, Warsager and Velonis formed their own firm and later decorated containers for cosmetic manufacturers such as Elizabeth Arden, Dorothy Gray and Shulton.
 Eventually, Ceraglass turned to creating decoration for glassware.
 By 1962 they led a team of seven artists and designers and their team of skilled craftsmen.
 The company employed a hundred and fifty skilled and semiskilled employees, most of whom had been trained on-the-job.
 By the mid-1960’s the company had outgrown its multiple loft sites in New York City and moved to progressively larger spaces.
 By 1965 Ceraglass and its affiliated company Ceragraphic occupied 56,000 square feet of factory and design space in Hackensack, NJ.

 Velonis and Warsager operated Ceraglass and Ceragraphic until they sold the firms to VCA Corporation in 1969.
 Warsager stayed for several more years as Chief Executive Officer.
 He held several U.S. patents on glassware designs.
 Velonis held patents on innovative processes involved in their manufacturing process; in addition to being an artist, Velonis was technically skilled and developed many of the paints and techniques used in their production processes.

 The Museum of American Glass in West Virginia holds numerous glassware items in its collection that were designed and produced by Ceragraphic and Ceraglass.